Garlic Rosemary Bread

 How long does bread need to rise?

-There are a few factors involved in bread rising: the temperate of your home, the type of yeast you used, the flours, your elevation.
+There are a few factors involved in having artisan breads rise: the temperate of your home, the type of yeast you used, the flours, your elevation.
 It all matters.
 So you may have to experiment a bit to find what works best for your situation but I’ll share what works for me.

 I simply combine all the ingredients into a mixing bowl and stir it together with a wooden spoon.
 I don’t bother kneading this recipe and it’s so freeing).
 The less work, the better.
 I am always looking for the simplest route possible.